Sahulinkan7/Django_practice_repo/README.md

 static files inside application.
 There is no need of any changes in settings.py file for using static files inside applications.

+# Project 9

+ static files both in project level and application level. need to provide the static folder details inside settings file, for static folder at root directory level.